tbortb/react-router-checkpoint/README.md

   - As a user, when I click the "Not a member?" link, I am redirected to `/signup`

 - Signup Route `/signup`
-  - As a user, when I properly fill out the signup form and click the submit button, I am redirected to `/login` to log in with my newly created credentials
+  - As a user, when I properly fill out the signup form and click the submit button, I am redirected to `/login`
   - As a user, when I improperly fill out the signup form and click the submit button, a message appears in the Signup component that tells me in some way I have filled out the form incorrectly

 - User Profile Route